 Trent Community Research Centre

 The Trent Community Research Centre (TCRC) facilitates community-based research in Peterborough, Ontario.
-TCRC is an independent, charitable organization that connects students and faculty at Trent University with local organizations to create community-based research, service learning, and experiential education opportunities that enhance the social, environmental, cultural and economic health of our communities.
+TCRC is an internal team operating within Trent University's Co-op, Careers, and Experiential Education Department that connects students and faculty at Trent University with local organizations to create community-based research, service learning, and experiential education opportunities that enhance the social, environmental, cultural and economic health of our communities.

 U-Links Centre for Community-Based Research